Does Rising Damp Damage Bricks?

 Penetrating damp, however, unlike rising damp, has the capacity to spread itself as far as its source allows, meaning that heavy rain (for example) can exacerbate the problem massively.

-So, its not just the brickwork in the path of rising damp that can become damaged, but also any masonry in the surrounding area is at risk thanks to the heightened chance of penetrating damp arising from damp, porous bricks.
+So, it is not just the brickwork in the path of rising damp that can become damaged, but also any masonry in the surrounding area is at risk thanks to the heightened chance of penetrating damp arising from damp, porous bricks.

 What To Do Next?